 This paper is assessed by weekly assignments that include a mixture of questions to be answered on paper and omputer-based exercises, and by the final exam.

 Internal assessment consists of 11 assignments to be carried out individually.
 Assignments will be handed out during the Wednesday lectures, and will be due in on Wednesday 16:00 the following week.

 Assignments 1-10 are each worth 1/12 of the internal assessment.
-Assignment 11 is weighted double at 2/12 of the internal assessment; its deadline will be on Tuesday 4 June 2013 at 9:00.
+Assignment 11 is weighted double at 2/12 of the internal assessment; its deadline will be on Monday 8 June 2015.